jincheng/lilac/README.md

 - TOML and GFM based.
 - 100% in Python (any linux distribution comes with python)
-- Built-in tags & feed & theme & codes highlighting support
+- Built-in Tags & Feed & Theme & Code Highlighting support
 - We use Jinja2 to render templates.
 - No categories, only tags.
 (It's A GOOD FEATURE!)
 - Minimal configuration.